Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-th80RuBpaRk.md

 ### Transcript

-> plans to open source the engine i doubt it i don't think so don't think that's happening
+> plans to open source the engine I doubt it I don't think so don't think that's happening